 Projects focused on helping cities and communities, like AI Policy Pulse and AI in the Loop, on tackling the problems starting at the dataset like the Nutrition Label for Datasets, on analyzing and discussing current practices in AI such as equalAIs and Project Ordo.
 Finally, f[AI]r Startups aims to help companies implement ethical AI.
 Read more below about the diverse set of projects developed throughout the course of the program.

-The AI Policy Pulse is a playbook for cities looking to build or buy AI technology.
-It focuses on emerging questions, common challenges, and best practices to consider, via case studies from across North America.
+The AI Policy Pulse team worked on a playbook for cities looking to build or buy AI technology.
+We focused on emerging questions, common challenges, and best practices to consider, via case studies from across North America.

 We interviewed dozens of city builders, policymakers, and technologists as input for the project.
-Our insights include case studies and also highlight top questions cities should be asking themselves when considering AI or other predictive, automated decision making in a city space.
-The report will be published and available on our interactive website for city builders to use as a reference in their work in the coming weeks.
+Our project highlighted top questions that cities should be asking themselves when considering AI or other predictive, automated decision making in a city space.

 Photo credit: Kathy Pham